camunda/camunda-docs/versioned_docs/version-8.4/components/console/manage-organization/enable-alpha-features.md

 1. Log in to Camunda Console and click the **Organization** tab to view the overview for **Organization Management**.
 2. Under the **Settings** tab, click **Opt-in** under the **Alpha features** box.
 3. Note the **Alpha Terms** modal.
-As the admin accepting the alpha terms, you must scroll and read through the terms prior to accepting.
+As the admin accepting the alpha terms, you must scroll and read through the terms before accepting.
 4. Once you have read the terms and scrolled through the modal, tick the box at the bottom reading **"I understand and agree to Alpha Terms"**.

 The system will confirm your acceptance and send a copy of the accepted alpha terms to your email address.

-## Utilize alpha features
+## Manage alpha features

 Once you accept the alpha terms, you can enable and disable any features you would like to use, and learn more about them: